Operation options

 resource_limits

-— fair_share settings that apply to all the operation's jobs in aggregate.
-For more information, see Pool characteristics.time_limit
+— fair-share settings that will apply to all jobs of the operation in aggregate.
+For more information, see Pool characteristics. -

 — general time limit on the operation (in milliseconds).
-If the operation does not complete within the specified time, it will be force-stopped by the scheduler.acl
+If the operation does not complete within the specified time, it will be force-stopped by the scheduler. -

-— Access Control List, which sets out access rights for the operation.
+— Access Control List, which sets out access permissions for the operation.
 Themanage

-supplemented with records on the user that ran the operation and YTsaurus administrators.max_stderr_count
+will be supplemented with records on the user that ran the operation and YTsaurus administrators. -

 (10) — limit on the amount of stored data from the standard error stream (stderr) of jobs, by default taken from cluster settings that usually have it equal to 10.
-The maximum value is 150.max_failed_job_count
+The maximum value is 150. -

 (10) — number of failed jobs past which the operation is considered failed.
-By default, it is taken from the cluster settings, where this value is usually 10.unavailable_chunk_strategy
+By default, this value is taken from the cluster settings, where it is usually set to 10. -

 andunavailable_chunk_tactics

 — determine further action in case intermediate calculation results are unavailable.
-To learn more, see Operations.scheduling_tag_filter
+For more information, see Operation types. -

 — filter for selecting cluster nodes upon job launch.
-The filter is a Boolean expression with the&
+The filter is a logical expression that includes&

-(logical "not") operators and round brackets.
+(logical NOT) operators and parentheses.
 The possible values of cluster node tags act as variables in the expression.
 A tag is a marker placed on a cluster node.
 Markup is done by the YTsaurus service when configuring a cluster.
 If the cluster node has a tag specified in the expression, the expression takes the "true" value, if not — the value is "false".
-If the entire expression takes the "false" value, then that cluster node is not selected to run the job.max_data_size_per_job
+If the expression as a whole returns "false", then that cluster node is not selected to run the job. -

-(200 GB) — maximum allowed amount of input data for one job.
+(200 GB) — maximum allowed size of input data per job (in bytes).
 This option sets a hard cap on the job size.
-If the scheduler is not able to generate a job with a smaller size, the operation ends with an error.data_size_per_job
+If the scheduler is not able to generate a job with a smaller size, the operation ends with an error. -

-) — recommended amount of input data for one job.
-This option is useless for composite operations such as MapReduce, which instead call for the following options:data_size_per_map_job
+(256 MB) — recommended size of input data per job (in bytes).
+This option is useless for composite operations such as MapReduce. which instead call for the following options:data_weight_per_map_job

 secure_vault